Deep-Perception/prometheus-setup/README.md

 1. Ubuntu 22.04 or 24.04 LTS Desktop.
 Note Arrow Lake systems need 24.04 LTS.
 2. High core count CPU (i5 or better) to run 2 and 4 Hailo configurations.
-3. 1,2 or 4 Hailo-8 or Hailo-10H AI accelerators (Our scripts will install the kernel modules version, do not manually install the driver beforehand).
+3. 1,2 or 4 Hailo-8 or a single Hailo-10H AI accelerators (Our scripts will install the kernel modules version, do not manually install the driver beforehand).
 4. **Required to use setup script: Disable Secure Boot** in the BIOS or Hailo kernel module will not load.
 5. **A sufficient thermal solution for the Hailo accelerators must be in place or choppy video will occur**
 6. Optional: Video sources consisting of any combination of ONVIF cameras, direct RTSP links and directly attached USB cameras.
 1920x1080 10FPS sources preferred.
 Demo loop vidoes are included and may be used as an alternative or in combination with live sources.